 I’m going to be real with you: budgeting sucks.
-It’s a pain in the butt, and it takes up a lot of time—time that could be better spent doing other things.
-But here’s the thing: if you don’t have your finances under control, then you’re bound to end up in trouble down the road.
-Budgeting is not something that happens overnight, and it shouldn’t be taken lightly.
-It’s important for people to plan for their finances and set financial goals for themselves because one day, those goals might become a reality.
-So below, we’ll walk through some easy steps on how to create your very own budget that will actually work.
+It’s a pain in the butt and takes up a lot of time—time that could be better spent doing other things.
+But here’s the thing: if you don’t have your finances under control, you’re bound to end up in trouble.

 Figure out your total income.